King David’s Retirement

 Part of the thought is, ‘Why do we want to retire and sit around doing nothing?’
 I see the people that retire, perhaps they move away to the south.
 It doesn’t seem to matter whether they get a job, start a new job, go back to school or enter into the world of voluntary service to others.
 It appears they all live the same amount of time, if they haven’t changed their mindset.
 I’ve known plenty of people working well past their retirement age.
 A few till age eighty-five, staying in the same business.
 My Gramp was one of them, working till age eighty-three, until Alzheimer’s forged ahead forcing him to officially retire.
 Some on a different level remain in the same business.
 I knew a doctor from when I was a child who died six months after he retired from medicine at age ninety-nine.

 Quite conversely, I see plenty of people, who are generally healthy, who do even less after they retire.
 Whether they move away or reside in their home they’ve been in for decades.
-Those people appear to lose the capacity of remembering things, as well the ability to thinking outside the box.
+Those people appear to lose the capacity of remembering things, as well the ability of thinking outside the box.
 What comes to my mind is, ‘What a shame’.
 Retirement quite often is discussed during the holiday dinners, perhaps within families.
 I remember this conversation more after I was married nearly thirty-six years ago.
 The discussion back then was among my husband’s older siblings and cousins, who were in their thirties.
 And their plan was to bask in the sun, or something like that.
 One evening after a holiday family gathering, on our ride back home.
 We had stopped at a traffic light.
 I then inquired of husband, “You retiring?
 I’m not ever retiring.”
 His response, “I’m not retiring.”
 I quipped, “That’s so depressing.
 We can always work at something.
 That’s what we’re meant for.”
 He agreed.

 King David reluctantly retired from going into battle.
 However, he was still king.
 He still called the shots.
 He made plans and strategies for the army.
 On his deathbed, he handed the torch of King to his son Solomon.
 King David retired on his deathbed.
 King David technically never left the workforce, he just changed the angle in which he worked it.
 Comparatively, when someone changes a career, we could say they retired from whatever it was that they’d done previously.
 However, we use the word retirement as a finality, sort of like a death.
 We need to change that thinking, so that we promote a quality of life thinking.
 King David did.---Jody-Lynn Reicherhttps://www.amazon.com/Jody-Lynn-Reicher/e/B00R3VUZ18/ref=sr_ntt_srch_lnk_10?qid=1418802234&sr=1-10